Cannabition Museum In Las Vegas Features ‘Bongzilla’, Man-Sized Cannabis Buds, Instagram Opportunities

 — FOX59 News (@FOX59) September 21, 2018

-Cannabis companies have clambered over one another to sponsor certain exhibits, as it seems likely that the museum will be a major success — amongst millenials as well as members of every other generation to have discovered and enjoyed the fruits of the cannabis plant.
+Cannabis companies have clambered over one another to sponsor certain exhibits, as it seems likely that the museum will be a major success — amongst millennials as well as members of every other generation to have discovered and enjoyed the fruits of the cannabis plant.

 Access to the Cannabition Cannabis Museum is restricted to adults who have reached the age of majority, which in Nevada is 21 years of age.
 The tour throughout the facility is estimated to run most guests about an hour, making the experience long enough to be memorable and yet brief enough to be amenable to most time-strapped traveler’s schedules.